ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/KnapSack DP/README.md

 1. Weight/Cost
 2. Value/Profit

-The goal is to maximize the value with minimum or optimum cost.
+The goal is to maximize the `Value` with minimum or optimum `weight/cost`.

 ## Approaches:

 - Most problems can be solved using linear DP approach, taking only one state.
-- Sometimes, DFS (backtracking) or bitmasking can be used, especially when the variables are small.
+- Sometimes, DFS (backtracking) or bitmasking can be used, especially when n<20 and variables are >10000000 can't be used as array index .
-- For problems with easy state relations, use bottom-up DP.
-For harder relations, use top-down DP.
+- For problems with easy state relations, use bottom-up DP[iterative].
+For harder relations, use top-down DP[recursive].

 ## Step 1: Define DP States